 The University of Northern Iowa is a comprehensive institution that offers a Bachelor of Arts degree in Athletic Training.
 The Division of Athletic Training is committed to providing outstanding didactic and clinical experience for undergraduate students.

-The Division of Athletic Training at UNI boasts four tenure line faculty and numerous clinical field experience supervisors both on and off campus.
-The faculty and clinical field experience supervisors have a variety of expertise and experiences that are brought to the classroom and clinical settings to provide students with a variety of talents.
+The Division of Athletic Training at UNI boasts four tenure line faculty and numerous clinical experience supervisors both on and off campus.
+The faculty and clinical experience supervisors have a variety of expertise and experiences that are brought to the classroom and clinical settings to provide students with a variety of talents.